xzebcex/Bagels-Game/README.md

 # Bagels Game

 ## Description
-Bagels is a basic logic game with deductive reasoning.
-The game creates a secret number, and the player has a limited number of chances to guess it.
-After each guess, the game gives the player several hints to assist them estimate the correct number.
+Bagels is a simple logic game that requires deductive thinking.
+The game generates a secret number, and the player only gets so many opportunities to guess it.
+Following each guess, the game provides the player with many tips to help them estimate the correct amount.

 ## Table of Contents
 1. Installing and Running